dansand/Python/part1/pythonmd.md

 ## Operators and Expressions {#op-exp}

 Most statements (logical lines) that you write will contain _expressions_.
 A simple example of an expression is `2 + 3`.
-An expression can be broken down into operators and operands.
+An expression can be broken down into _operators_ and _operands_.

 _Operators_ are functionality that do something and can be represented by symbols such as `+` or by special keywords.
 Operators require some data to operate on and such data is called _operands_.
 In this case, `2` and `3` are the operands.